stevehjohn/FightingFantasy/README.md

 - Temporary loss of points.
 See location 183.
 - Maybe only make a choice available if user has an item, but don't make it default.
 This way, player can lie.
 See 67.
 - Die if stamina == 0.
+- Change IDs to strings?
+Then can have 81, 81a (restore luck) ordered to leave, 82a (restore stamina) ordered to leave, 162.
+This might work for the luck logic in 39 also.
+- Auto take item when selecting a choice.
+83.
+- Auto obtain item when at a location.
+84. 86.
+- Use item at any time (except in battle) 84.
+- Dice logic on 90.
+- Item quantity logic.
+100.
+- Search for any TODOs...